Growth behaviors in the range $e^{r^\alpha}$: Frequency of oscillations

 \section{Frequency of oscillations}

 This section aims at studying the frequency of oscillations for groups of the type $\G_\o$.
 The main question is to maximize the frequency of oscillation between two given bounds, or equivalently to minimize the period.
+Some pseudo-period exponents are defined, and shown to be group invariants.
+Some estimates on these exponents are then obtained.